CyberJump/cryptonite_taskphase_sarthak/picoCTF/forensics.md

 # FORENSICS

-# Trivial Flag Transfer Protocol
+# 1)Trivial Flag Transfer Protocol

 So When we open the challenge we are given with a PCAPNG file. so searched up whats a pcapng file and found out its packet capture file and we can analyse it using wireshark